 On April 6, 2020, the Transfer Policy Review Scoping Team delivered its Transfer Policy Review Scoping Paper to the GNSO Council for its consideration.
 The Scoping Team recommended that the GNSO Council instruct ICANN Policy staff to draft an Issues Report, outlining, et.al., the issues described in its Scoping Paper.
 On 23 June 2020, the GNSO Council voted to approve a motion requesting a Preliminary Issue Report, for delivery as expeditiously as possible, on the issues identified in the Transfer Policy Initial Scoping Paper, to assist in determining whether a PDP or series of PDPs should be initiated regarding changes to the Transfer Policy.

 On 18 February 2021, The GNSO Council passed a resolution to initiate a two-phased PDP to review the Transfer Policy.
 The PDP working group is tasked with determining if changes to the policy are needed to improve the ease, security, and efficacy of inter-registrar and inter-registrant transfers.

+Within the TPR WG, coordination of DNS operations during a registrar transfer has also been discussed.
+Although DNS operation and registration are, in principle, independent functions, a large proportion of registrants obtain their DNS service as a free adjunct of their registration.
+As a consequence, when a registration is transferred from one registrar to another, the DNS service has to be moved as well.
+If the registrant requires continuity of DNS service, including continuity of validation of DNSSEC-signed records, careful coordination is required between the existing and future DNS operators.
+(The same coordination is also required if the registrant requires service from multiple DNS operators.)
+Accordingly, this Request for Input also asks questions related to coordination of DNS operations.

 PDP to Review the Transfer Policy